geniusturtle6174/2022-solar-power-generation-prediction/README.md

 # 2022-solar-power-generation-prediction

 My implementation and sharing of this contest: https://aidea-web.tw/topic/09679060-518a-4e6f-94db-53c7d8de8138.
-I got rank 5 (out of 179 teams) in the Public Leaderboard.
-The Private Leaderboard has not been announced yet.
+I got rank 5 (out of 179 teams) in the Public Leaderboard and rank 10 in the Private Leaderboard.

 ## Run My Implementation